cesarvr/okd-client/README.md

 <a name="examples"/>

-## More Examples
+## Writing A Bot

-Let's make a robot that monitors the logs of any running pod in our namespace including builds (*which in essence are just other type of pods*).
+This bot fetch the logs of any container recently deployed in the cluster, this include OKD builds.

 ```js
 const login = require('./lib/okd').login